Toyota GR010 Hybrid

 The Toyota GR010 Hybrid is a sports prototype racing car developed by Toyota Gazoo Racing Europe for the 2021 Le Mans Hypercar rules in the FIA World Endurance Championship.
 The car is the successor of the Toyota TS050 Hybrid, which competed in the WEC from 2016 to 2020, achieving two double WEC world titles and three straight victories at the 24 Hours of Le Mans from 2018 to 2020.
 The GR010 Hybrid was revealed online on 15 January 2021.
+A bodywork update saw the car renamed to Toyota TR010 Hybrid in 2026, in line with the team's rebrand to Toyota Racing.

-As of 2025, the Toyota GR010 Hybrid remains as the most-successful Toyota-built sports prototype race car ever to date.
+As of 2025, the GR010 Hybrid remains as the most-successful Toyota-built sports prototype race car ever to date.